Vaccinating Athletes for COVID-19

-The Centers for Disease Control and Prevention (CDC) now recommends that all kids ages 12 and up be vaccinated against COVID-19.
-The Pfizer-BioNTech COVID-19 vaccine has been approved for use in kids ages 12 and up, and it is a two-dose vaccine series.
-That means your athlete is not considered fully vaccinated until two weeks after his second dose.
+The Centers for Disease Control and Prevention (CDC) now recommends that all kids ages 6 months and up be vaccinated against COVID-19.
+Both the Pfizer-BioNTech and Moderna COVID-19 vaccines have been approved for use in kids ages 6 months and up.

 Note: If your teen athlete has a condition or is taking medication that weakens his immune system, he may not be fully protected even if he is fully vaccinated.
 Be sure to talk to your child’s healthcare provider if this is the case.